 Assess the duty payable

-Once the Digital Duties Form has been reviewed and signed by all parties, you can start a transaction in Duties Online:
+Once the Digital Duties Form has been reviewed and signed by all parties, the transferee's representative can start a transaction in Duties Online:

 - Hover over the ‘Create’ tab and select ‘Retrieve & Claim ELNO (Electronic Lodgement)’.